Biliban/trees-wolf/README.md

 **Time Offset**

 The Time Offset can be set on the 16th line of the script.
 The Time Offset is given in ms.
+The Server Lag is evaluated using a GET request.
+The URL is normally set to "https://ch53.staemme.ch/game.php".
+Depending on the world you play it needs to be adjusted on Line 30.

 **Attacking**